zitadel/zitadel-examples/README.md

-# ZITADEL integration examples
+# ZITADEL integration examples (outdated)

-This repo provides examples of how you can integrate different languages and frameworks with ZITADEL.
+> This example repo is outdated and is no longer going to be maintained.
+New examples are moved to seperate repositories.
+Take a look at the [Docs](https://docs.zitadel.com/docs/examples/introduction) or use the [GitHub filter](https://github.com/search?q=topic%3Aexamples+org%3Azitadel) to find the new ones.

 ## [Angular](./angular)